- Developers

 - Calculate the distance between objects.

-There are a number of money-making features geolocation can provide.
+Geolocation can provide a number of money-making features.
 Each way is innovative and user-friendly.
 It doesn’t feel like a popup ad but rather something of value your customer appreciates receiving.

 Generating Revenue With Geolocation Tracking Apps